 Oil prices under pressure from slow growth

-The latest EY Global Oil & Gas quarterly outlook released today highlights that the uncertainty over oil demand combined with some strong non-OPEC supply growth is putting downward pressure on oil prices, which could impact investment decisions in the short-term.
+London, 13 May 2013 — The latest EY Global Oil & Gas quarterly outlook highlights that the uncertainty over oil demand combined with some strong non-OPEC supply growth is putting downward pressure on oil prices, which could impact investment decisions in the short-term.
 The release of some weaker than expected economic indicators is also negatively impacting sentiment and eroding some of the investor confidence that we saw earlier this year.